 \subsection{Evaluation of Task Shapes}

-Although so far we have considered design problems with task-shape requirements that specify the shape of the entire arm, in reality many tasks only place requirements on the pose of the arm's tip.
-While there are an infinite number of curves that satisfy the geometry of such tasks, we currently lack methods to identify the smaller set of shapes that an arm can feasibly attain.
-While this challenge deserves comprehensive consideration in future work, here we demonstrate one approach using our wrench-hull methods to compare the attainability of different arm shapes for reaching the same tip pose under the same load (Figure \ref{fig:shape_planning}).
-Three different task-shapes for reaching the same tip-pose are shown in Fig. \ref{fig:shape_planning} - see our SI how we generated them.
-For load, we consider a tip-load of $ ^\textrm{T}$, equivalent to opening a heavy drawer.
+Although we have only considered design problems with requirements on the shape of the entire arm, real tasks often only place requirements on the arm's tip's pose.
+There are an infinite number of curves that satisfy the geometry of such tasks, but we currently lack methods to identify the smaller set of shapes that an arm can feasibly attain.
+This challenge deserves comprehensive consideration in future work - here we demonstrate how our wrench-hull methods to compare different arm shapes for reaching the same tip pose under the same load (Figure \ref{fig:shape_planning}).
+Three different task-shapes for reaching the same tip-pose are shown in Fig. \ref{fig:shape_planning} - see our SI for details.
+We consider a tip-load of $ ^\textrm{T}$, equivalent to opening a heavy drawer.

 For each task-shape, we compare the attainability metrics predicted from our wrench-hull methods to the closest arm shapes found via the search-based method.
 Inspecting Fig. \ref{fig:shape_planning}C suggests that the arm can best match shape 2, and this is confirmed by the total pose error metrics in Fig. \ref{fig:shape_planning}.
 The attainability metrics tell a similar, but more complicated story.
 Shape 3 actually has lower absolute unattainability than shape 2, but its relative unattainability is higher, suggesting that while shape 3's requirement wrenchs are individually more attainable, the requirement sequence as a whole is more difficult to match everywhere along the arm.